robgietema/nick/README.md

 docker compose up --build
 ```

-This will expose port `8000`.
+This will expose port `8080`.
-You can make requests to `http://localhost:8000/++api++/` to fetch content.
+You can make requests to `http://localhost:8080/` to fetch content.

 To shut down the containers, run the following command.

 ```shell
 docker compose down
 ```

-### Frontend

-You can use any frontend.
-For convenience, you can navigate to the directory `/frontend` and use the pre-built frontend.

 ## Contribute